 Estimated Cost: Anybody can become ordained and officiate your wedding, but there are some costs involved.
 First, you need to make sure they are ordained by an organization your Secretary of State office views as legitimate.
 Two of the most recognized ones include the Universal Life Church and American Fellowship Church.
 Packages at the latter range from $45 for 1-year to $200 for a Lifetime Minister License.
 The Universal Life Church is free, but they do accept donations.

-It is also customary, of course, to not only invite your friend/family member who officiates your wedding to the reception, but to give them a gift as well, such as a $100 or $200 gift card to their favorite restaurant.
+It is also customary, of course, to not only invite your friend/family member who officiates your wedding to the reception, but to give them a gift as well, such as a $200 gift card to their favorite restaurant.

 Important Note: You and your wedding officiant must be familiar with the marriage laws in the state you are getting hitched in, so be sure to check on those at least several months in advance.
 Also remember that any officiant you use must sign the marriage license and the official marriage certificate and submit the license to the State for your wedding to be official!
 You’ll receive a copy of yours in the mail.